basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 Riak's simple data model, consisting of keys and values as its atomic elements, means that your data must be denormalized if your system is to be reasonably performant.
 For most applications this is not a serious hurdle.
 But if your data simply cannot be effectively managed as keys and values Riak will most likely not be the best fit for you.

-On a related note: while Riak offers ways to find values that match certain criteria, if your application demands a high query load by any means other than the keys&mdash;e.g. SQL-style `SELECT * FROM table` operations&mdash;Riak will not be as efficient as other databases.
+On a related note: while Riak offers ways to find values that match certain criteria, if your application demands a high query load by any means other than the keys---e.g. SQL-style `SELECT * FROM table` operations---Riak will not be as efficient as other databases.
 If you wish to compare Riak with other data technologies, Basho offers a tool called **basho_bench** to help measure its performance so that you can decide whether the availability and operational benefits of Riak outweigh its disadvantages.

 ## How Does a Riak Cluster Work?